yugabyte/yugabyte-db/docs/content/latest/develop/learn/sql-nosql.md

 ## Linear scalability

-In order to test the linear scalability of Yugabyte DB, we have run some large cluster benchmarks (up to 50 nodes).
-We were able to scale Yugabyte DB to million of reads and writes per second while retaining low latencies.
-You can read more about our [large cluster tests and how we scaled Yugabyte DB to millions of IOPS](https://blog.yugabyte.com/scaling-yugabyte-db-to-millions-of-reads-and-writes-fb86cea5ff15).
+In order to test the linear scalability of YugabyteDB, we have run some large cluster benchmarks (up to 50 nodes).
+We were able to scale YugabyteDB to million of reads and writes per second while retaining low latencies.
+You can read more about our [large cluster tests and how we scaled YugabyteDB to millions of IOPS](https://blog.yugabyte.com/scaling-yugabyte-db-to-millions-of-reads-and-writes-fb86cea5ff15).

 ![Linear scalability at large cluster sizes](/images/develop/learn/yb-scale-out.png)